kuriv/phpdp/src/Structural/FluentInterface/README.md

 class SQL
 {
     /**
-     * Store the fields to be queried.
+     * Store the fields that need to be queried.
      *
      * @var array
      */
     private $fields = [];

     /**
-     * Store the table to be queried.
+     * Store the table that need to be queried.
      *
      * @var array
      */
     private $table = [];

     /**
-     * Store the condition to be queried.
+     * Store the condition that need to be queried.
      *
      * @var array
      */
     private $condition = [];

     /**
-     * Store the fields to be queried.
+     * Store the fields that need to be queried.
      *
      * @param  array  $fields
      * @return SQL